AnalystSeyi/Amazing-Superstore-Analysis/README.md

 ![](profitbydiscount.png)

-Its now obvious that discount have serious impact on profit, we need to check how deep it cut through.
+It's now obvious that discount have serious impact on profit, we need to check how deep it cut through.
 It was discovered that the company had only made profit with discount **<= 30%** which is **$427,092** with **6621 orders**.
 The company made huge lose on discount **> 30%** which is to the sum of **-$143,852** with **1426 Order**.
 Which means that the company would have made more profit for selling only product with **<= 30% discount** than the company **Overall Total Profit**, because selling product which are **> 30% discount** resulted into loses and reduced the company profitability. <br>This is applicable to all the years and category frame.